makaubenson/learn-docker/README.md

 ## Virtual Machines and Containers
 - Container is an isolated environment for running and application.
-- `VM` runs on top of host OS like Windows or Linux but `container` does not have access to underlying hardware resources(RAM etc).
+- `Virtual Machine` runs on top of host OS like Windows or Linux but `container` does not have access to underlying hardware resources(RAM etc).
 Basically its and abstraction of a machine.

 ### Problems with VM
 - Each VM needs a full-blown OS